honestypugh2/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator/docs/DeploymentGuide.md

    ```

 3. Provide an `azd` environment name (e.g., "macaeapp").
 4. Select a subscription from your Azure account and choose a location that has quota for all the resources.
+You will also be prompted to select 'useWafAlignedArchitecture' (default to False, indicating a sandbox environment), choose an existing or new resource group and the location for it as well.

    - This deployment will take _4-6 minutes_ to provision the resources in your account and set up the solution with sample data.
    - If you encounter an error or timeout during deployment, changing the location may help, as there could be availability constraints for the resources.